Void-n-Null/godot-goap-demo/README.md

 ![ECS Performance Graph](ECS_Perf_Graph.png)

 ### GOAP AI Throughput
 The AI planner scales linearly with the number of concurrent agents.
-In our tests, the system achieved a throughput of approximately **62,000 agents per second**, with an average planning cost of just **0.045ms** per plan.
+In my tests, the system achieved a throughput of approximately **62,000 agents per second**, with an average planning cost of just **0.045ms** per plan.

 ![GOAP Performance Graph](GOAP_Perf_Graph.png)